pcnirala/travelapp/README.md

 # travelapp
-This app helps flight passengers register their request prior to flight.
+This app helps flight passengers to register their request prior to flight.
 Allows flight attendents to pull the requests via REST API.